Renkinios/AERO0035_non_linear_vibration/README.md

 # AERO0035: Nonlinear Vibration of Aerospace Structures

-## Measure, Identify, Simulate, and Understand the Nonlinear Vibration of a 2-Degree-of-Freedom System
+## Identifying and Simulating Nonlinearities in a 2-DoF Mechanical System
 ### Academic Year 2024 – 2025

 #### Authors: